There are so many types of witches out there that it can be really confusing to figure out what type of witchcraft you feel drawn to.

 A secular witch can incorporate almost any practice into their craft, but the main idea is that secular witches don’t worship any higher beings or deity.
 Essentially, they are non-religious.

-Typically, a secular witch does believe in energy and works with energetic forces in witchcraft, however you can’t be a secular witch if you pray to any kinds of gods or deities, or if you’re heavily involved in a religion.
+Typically, this witch does believe in energy and works with energetic forces in witchcraft, however you can’t be a secular witch if you pray to any kinds of gods or deities, or if you’re heavily involved in a religion.

 A secular witch can certainly be spiritual in his/her own time, but their witchcraft specifically works with energy that is unnamed and that doesn’t have a personality.
 Other than this one distinction, secular witches can and do incorporate almost every other element of witchcraft into the practice.